trammell/recipe-book/susans-recipes.rst

 1 c. halved red grapes
 1 c. mandarin oranges (1 large can drained)
 1 8 oz. can sliced button mushrooms, drained
-3-4 oz.  wonton strips (the best come from the deli at Macy’s)
+3-4 oz.  wonton strips (the best come from the deli at Macy's)

 Directions